Castlewarden, County Kildare: Landmarks

-Castlewarden House (which now forms the main building of Castlewarden Golf Club), a medieval earthwork complex, a motte and bailey, and a rectangular enclosure are all listed monuments under the Kildare development plan.
-The earliest evidence of human habitation in the area was the discovery of a flint dated to 4800-3600BC, at Castlewarden below Oughter Ard Hill, a rare find on a dryland location.
+Castlewarden House which now forms the main building of Castlewarden Golf Club, a medieval earthwork complex comprising a motte and bailey and a rectangular enclosure, are all listed monuments under the Kildare Development Plan.
+The earliest evidence of human habitation in the area was the discovery of a flint dated to 4800-3600 BC, at Castlewarden below Oughter Ard Hill, a rare find on a dryland location.
 Castlewarden hill is an ancient site associated with the 10 Uí Dúnchada kings of Leinster between 750 and 1050, whose inauguration took place on nearby Lyons Hill.

 Calendar and civil paper references

-Stephen Creman was Vicar of Uachtar Árd and Castlewarden in 1541, where the church chancel was said to be "in need of repair."The church had disappeared by the early 17th century although the site and that of a holy well can still be identified.
-The Castle was burned by order of LJs William Parsons and John Borlase in 1641.
+Stephen Creman was Vicar of Uachtar Árd and Castlewarden in 1541, when the church chancel was said to be "in need of repair."The church had disappeared by the early 17th century, although the site and that of a holy well can still be identified.
+The Castle was burned by order of Lords Justices William Parsons and John Borlase in 1641.